lazy-sol/solidity-template/README.md

     You can use MetaMask to export private keys: https://metamask.io/

-    Note: you can use the same private key for test networks (ropsten, rinkeby, kovan, and goerli).
+    Note: you can use the same private key for test networks (ropsten, rinkeby, kovan, goerli, mumbai, and bsc testnet).
     Always use a separate one for mainnet, keep it secure.

 2. Create an alchemy API key at https://alchemy.com/